-

 You can reach out through:

-We’ll talk about your idea, placement, size, timing, and availability — and then schedule either a consultation or your appointment.
+We’ll talk about your idea, placement, size, budjet, and availability — and go from there.

-• Tattoo pricing is based on how long the tattoo takes to complete.
+Tattoo pricing is generally based on how long a tattoo takes to complete.

-A general industry guideline is that a design about the size of a business card usually takes around one hour of tattooing time — though that can vary depending on:
+A general industry guideline is that a design about the size of a stardard business card could on average take around one hour of tattooing time — though that can vary depending on:

 My goal is always the same: